calaldees/teachingWorkshops/teacherEducation/_sessions.md

 Friday 10th March - 09:00
 * Differentiation: inclusion v adaptation in subject linked to subject concept
 * TA collaboration

-* AMA (Academically more able)
+* Cooperative and collaborative subject learning
     * Paired and group activities
         * to work together effectively pupils need guidance, support and practice
         * care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation
+* AMA (Academically more able)

 ### EP16